 We aim to provide the highest quality service to clients by applying appropriate and economic engineering solutions for the most demanding of commissions through imaginative design, critical review and rigorous analysis.
-We are ISO 9001:2015 certified and are working towards becoming ISO 14001:2015 certified.
+We are ISO 9001:2015 certified and now proudly ISO 14001:2015 certified.

 What We Do Best

 Quite simply, it’s structural engineering design in all its forms.

 Our expertise covers all civil and structural engineering aspects of buildings, marine and civil structures, bridges, restoration and special structures such as tensile membranes, cable nets, deployable buildings and quite a lot more besides.